West Ham: David Sullivan admits regrets over Andy Carroll

 "He has been all over Europe for treatment and he has begged me to come home," said Sullivan.
 "He has rung me up and said 'It is doing my head in being here, I really want to get back as soon as possible, I really want to play'.

 "Even now we haven't got a date that he could be back.
 He could be back in three weeks, he could be back in six or eight weeks.
 I hope he might make a contribution in the next three or four weeks, that might be 20 minutes as a sub.

 "He is not going to be quite the player he was at the end of last season until he has played some games.

 "He is a fantastic player, don't get me wrong, but I only wouldn't have signed him because I can't have that amount of wages and that amount of transfer fee on a player who isn't going to play a minimum 20 or 30 games a season, hopefully 38 games a season."

-With Carroll sidelined, West Ham have slipped into a relegation battle and face Sunderland in a crucial match on Saturday.
+With Carroll sidelined, West Ham have slipped into a relegation battle and on Saturday.

 "It has been an extremely difficult season," said Sullivan.
 "We are not playing very well, we didn't anticipate it and it has gone far, far worse than we could possibly have imagined.